awsdocs/aws-lambda-developer-guide/doc_source/configuration-images.md

 # Creating Lambda functions defined as container images<a name="configuration-images"></a>

-When you create a Lambda function, you use a [deployment package](gettingstarted-package.md) to deploy your function code\.
-Lambda supports two types of deployment packages: [\.zip file archives](configuration-function-zip.md) and container images\.
+When you create a Lambda function, you package your function code into a deployment package\.
+Lambda supports two types of deployment packages: [container images](gettingstarted-package.md#gettingstarted-package-images) and [\.zip file archives](gettingstarted-package.md#gettingstarted-package-zip)\.
+The workflow to create a function is different depending on the deployment package type\.
+To configure a function defined as a \.zip file archive, see [Creating Lambda functions defined as \.zip file archives](configuration-function-zip.md)\.

 You can use the Lambda console and the Lambda API to create a function defined as a container image, update and test the image code, and configure other function settings\.